-Please note that there is no requirement to replace your valid non-electronic passport with an ePassport.
-Canadian passports that do not contain an electronic chip are highly secure and will still be valid until they expire.
+You do not need to replace your valid non-electronic passport with an ePassport.
+Canadian passports that don’t have an electronic chip are highly secure.
+They will still be valid until they expire.

 I have a valid passport.
 Will I still be able to use it even though it's not an ePassport?

 Yes.
-Passports that do not contain an electronic chip will still be valid until they expire.
+Passports that don’t have an electronic chip will still be valid until they expire.

-Does the ePassport contain biometric information such as an iris scan or fingerprints?
+Does the ePassport have biometric information such as an iris scan or fingerprints?

 Can someone read the information on my ePassport without my knowledge?

-What's more, only information contained on the chip is the photo and identifying information that is already visible on page 2 of the passport.
+The only information on the chip is the photo and the information that is visible on page 2 of the passport.

-Does the ePassport contain any kind of tracking device?
+Does the ePassport have any kind of tracking device?